xma711/notebook/machine_learning/tensorflow/README.md

 Tensorflow is somewhat similar to numpy.
 But numpy is executed immediately, while tensorflow 'variables' need to be explicitly evaluated in a session.

-I think i have to think of any tensor as a function.
+It seems that any tensor can be seen as a function.
 Even tf.constant(1.0) is a function, not a constant by its type.
 Only after we run/eval the function, we can get the returned value.